nathan-yan/fractals/README.md

   python fractal.py
 ```

-You'll be prompted with an input asking for a random seed, press enter if you just want to use a random one.
-A random fractal will be shown to you, at a fairly low resolution.
+You'll be prompted with an input asking for a random seed.
+Press enter if you just want to use a random one.
+A fractal will be shown to you, at a fairly low resolution.
 The reason for the low resolution is because fractal generation is compute intensive, as you need to compute the trajectory of every point on the complex plane; the fact that a neural network is involved greatly increases the compute.

 Click on a region to select a zoom location.
 A rectangle will show you the bounds of the new fractal.
 Once you have picked a zoom location you like, type
 ```
   zoom
 ```
 in the prompt to render the zoomed fractal.
-The default zoom is 2x, but if you would like to zoom in more, you can set the zoom factor by typing
+The default zoom is 2x, but if you would like to zoom in more you can set the zoom factor by typing
 ```
   setzoom #scale
 ```